DECODEproject/decode-app/README.md

 - moment for date & time handling
 - react-i18next for multilanguage
 - react-native-sentry for sending crash logs (requires a Sentry server)
+- react-native-splash-screen to maintain the splash screen while JS is loading

 Development dependencies:
 - yarn for dependency management